epfml/disco/mobile-browser-based-version/README.md

 > Note : the node.js sever application in `server/` needs to launched first (see [corresponding README](server/README.md)) to be able to run the `vue-app`

+> **⚠ WARNING: Connection issues**
+> If federated learning works, but not decentralised learning, then it might be that webRTC is not enabled, this is needed for peer2peer communication.

 To **test decentralized learning** between two peers, run the aformentioned command twice (on different terminal pages).
 This will create another link that can be used to represent a second user.
 Open the two links on two different page windows.

 To choose between **decentralized** and **federated** learning go to the settings found in menu.